FRED SEIBERT Founder/CEO Frederator Networks & Thirty Labs

-In 1992 Seibert was named president of Hanna-Barbera.
+In 1992, Seibert was named president of Hanna-Barbera Cartoons.
 His mandate was to revitalize a studio famous for the creation of such legendary characters as The Flintstones, Yogi Bear, Huckleberry Hound, Jonny Quest, Scooby-Doo, and the Jetsons, but which hadn’t created an original cartoon in decades.

-In 1994, Hanna-Barbera, under Seibert’s direction, launched the “Shorts” initiative.
+Hanna-Barbera, under Seibert’s direction, launched the “Shorts” initiative in 1994.
 Animated shorts was the dominant format prior to the advent of television with the great classic characters from Mickey Mouse to Tom & Jerry making their introduction in this format.
 Acknowledged as the most creative period in the history of animation, Seibert sought to recreate the era with a mandate to find new talent and create new original cartoons.
 Literally hundreds of would-be directors pitched their cartoon ideas and the studio finally settled on 48 cartoons and signed over thirty directors.

-In the fall of 1995 What A Cartoon!/World Premiere Toons debuted on the Cartoon Network with record breaking ratings in prime time.
+What A Cartoon!/World Premiere Toons debuted in the fall of 1995 on Cartoon Network with record breaking ratings in prime time.
 In 1996 the series garnered Hanna-Barbera’s first ever Academy Award nomination (for Courage, the Cowardly Dog) and two prime time Emmy nominations.
 By 1997, the program could lay claim to having spawned four series based on original cartoons, including the hits The Powerpuff Girls, Dexter’s Laboratory, and Johnny Bravo.
 Today Frederator Studios is continuing its cartoon innovations at Nickelodeon with Oh Yeah!
 Cartoons!, Random!
 Cartoons, and Too Cool!
 Cartoons, cartoon laboratories that have introduced six television series and three feature films.

-In November 2005, Frederator Studios stepped ahead once again, creating the first cartoon network especially for portable digital devices.
-Channel Frederator, Cartoon Central on the Internet, quickly became the online animation network leader, as the founding network of the leading new media television company Next New Networks, and is now the largest online animation network in the world.
+Frederator Studios stepped ahead once again in 2005, creating the first cartoon network especially for portable digital devices.
+Channel Frederator quickly became the online animation network leader, as the founding network of the leading new media television company Next New Networks, and is now the largest online animation network in the world.

 Seibert founded Next New Networks in March 2007 with co-founders Emil Rensing, Herb Scannell, Timothy Shey, and Jed Simmons.
 Based in New York City, the company quickly became the premiere programmer in the internet video world, and was acquired by YouTube Google in March 2011.